This is AI generated summarization, which may have errors. For context, always refer to the full article.

 Writ of Amparo petition denied

-The Court of Appeals denied the writ of amparo initially filed by 23 members of CPA and affiliates in the provinces and Baguio City.
+The Court of Appeals (CA) denied the writ of amparo initially filed by 23 members of CPA and affiliates in the provinces and Baguio City.
 It was amended on September 2 to include Stephen Tauli, who was abducted on August 20 and released the following day.

 “These allegations are general and vague, and how the acts of the persons threatened their lives, liberty or security are connected with the six government agencies named as respondents of this case were not even established,” the court stated.